What Is a SIM Swap Scam and How Can You Prevent Them?

 Know the Signs of a SIM Swap and Set Alerts

-While staying private on social media and remaining alert to phishing attempts is important in preventing a SIM swap scam, if an attacker is able to gain enough of your sensitive information through a third-party data breach, even those preventative measures may not be enough.
-If you’re suddenly unable to make calls or send texts, get a notification of a new device using your phone number, or find yourself locked out of your social media accounts, you may be the victim of a SIM swap.
+While staying private on social media and staying alert to phishing attempts is important in preventing a SIM swap scam, if an attacker is able to gain enough of your sensitive information through third-party data breaches, even those preventative measures may not be enough.
+If you’re suddenly unable to make calls or send texts, got a notification of a new device using your phone number, or find yourself locked out of your social media accounts, you may be the victim of a SIM swap.
 Take steps to identify the SIM swap as quickly as possible including setting up banking activity alerts, change-of-password notifications, and alerts from your mobile provider.